What is Performance Management? (And Why it Matters)

 1. Encourage Employee Reward and Recognition

-The better you reward and recognize your employees, the better chance you have at holding on to them.
+The better you reward and recognize your employees, the higher the retention is.
 Remember that the cost of a disengaged employee can be quite high.

-Research done by American Express found that of the 300 small and medium-sized enterprises (SME) and 500 employees surveyed, 51% of the employers said they reward employees to increase motivation.
+American Express found that of the 300 small and medium-sized enterprises (SMEs) and 500 employees surveyed, 51% of the employers said they reward employees for increasing motivation.